-NARA Receives Gift of WWII POW Records Data File
+NARA Receives Gift of World War II POW Records Data File

 College Park, MD… The National Archives and Records Administration today received a data file from the American Defenders of Bataan and Corregidor (ADBC) containing information on 29,813 former prisoners of the Japanese.
 This digital file and the accompanying documentation will become part of the National Archives donated historical materials collection, and there are plans to make this information available online through the National Archives Access to Archival Databases (AAD).